Kylon99/NoArrowsRandom/README.md

 ## Changelog

+### 1.0.5
+* Updated manifest to indicate support for Beat Saber 1.5.0
+* Modified icon for better visibility

 ### 1.0.4
 * Updated manifest to indicate support for Beat Saber 1.3.0
 * Added new icons for BS Mod List